Phaedra-Solutions/cursor-rules/global-rules.md

 ### Rules for making commit messages

-- You have to look up all the changes that have been made in the code
+- You have to look up all the changes that have been made in the code.
+Always use git commands to scan the changes
 - Make a set of notes which represent the changes in the code
 - Make one liner messages of all the changes in the code.
 Separate each line with a '-' character.
 And every message should go to a next line.
 The messages are:
     - Concise